-Today, outsourcing IT teams not only allow you to manage business functions but also helps you to reduce the cost of the project by 25%-35%.
-It is also viewed as a growth strategy that can power your organization’s digitization process.
+Outsourcing your IT team can help reduce the cost of the project by 25%-35%.
+It is also viewed as a way to grow and power your organization’s digitization process.
 Many small to large-sized organizations have experienced savings in their costs by outsourcing their team.

-Companies in developed countries prefer outsourcing their business processes to developing countries.
-It is because the business process in developed countries requires lots of budgets, while the same process can be done in developing countries for half of the budget with the same service and quality.
-Before going further we first need to know what outsourcing means.
+companies in richer, more economically-developed countries will often outsource business processes to developing countries where the same process can be done for half the price but with the same service and quality.
+Going further, it's important to understand just what outsourcing entails.

-Outsourcing is a process in which organizations or companies hand over their process and job function to third parties.
-The outside company, which is known as a third-party service provider, arranges its own teams and computer systems to perform the functions.
+Outsourcing is a method in which businesses or corporations transfer their process and job function to outside parties.
+The external company, which is known as a third-party service provider, arranges its own teams and computer systems to carry out the functions.

-Cutting down costs is the aim of any competitive business, and outsourcing has become an easy and cost-effective technique that is used widely in today's digitized world.
+Cutting costs is important for any business that wants to stay competitive, and outsourcing has become a popular and cost-effective way to get work done in today's digitized world.
 Companies can find remote developers or teams working in other countries and get their projects completed.
-Here are some points which will help you to analyze whether you need to outsource the team or not.
+Here are some points which will help you to decide whether or not outsourcing is right for you:

-Whether looking for a web developer or an entire outsource team, research your options carefully.
-Don’t stick with the first option you find and try to research for more options.
-This breakdown process takes time but can surely reduce your cost because one wrong person or company can cost you a high budget with low quality.
+Whether looking for a web developer or even an entire outsource team, research your options carefully.
+Try not to stick with the first option that you find and instead try to explore other potential choices.
+This process of exploring different options may take some time but in the end, it can surely help reduce your costs because one wrong person or company can end up costing you a large budget with low quality.

-In outsourcing, communication is a vital element for cost-saving.
-Let your offshore partner know exactly what you require of them.
-Try to communicate with them regularly.
-They can't read your mind, so it’s better to make a clear document of the job with a set of your desired rules and protocols.
-Don’t leave any variables behind because this is where things can start to go wrong and you can end up with lots of extra budget and miscommunication.
+In outsourcing, communication is vital for cost-saving.
+Let your offshore partner know exactly what you require from them.
+Try to communicate with them regularly; they can't read your mind so it’s better to make a clear document of the job with a set of your desired rules and protocols.
+Don’t leave any variables behind because this is where things start to go wrong and can end up costing you extra money due to miscommunication.

-Before finalizing the contract, check and understand all the legal requirements carefully.
-Business owners have various concerns about outsourcing and the major one is the security of customers.
+Before finalizing the contract, check and understand all legal requirements carefully.
+Business owners often have various concerns about outsourcing, and one of the major concerns is the security of customers' data.
 You may choose to be the only one handling customers' data, keeping an eye on the production itself, or setting strict rules for the outsourcing team.
-Whichever route you choose, remember that, as the owner, you are ultimately responsible for any mishap.
+Whichever route you choose, remember that as the owner, you are ultimately responsible for any mishap.

 Plan out your job process calendar and then get clear on which tasks need more attention and set a weekly checking report as well.
-Every job needs to follow a pattern for better performance.
-It takes time to set up procedures and processes for outsourcing, once you’ve established them your outsourcing can flow easily.
-If you haven’t worked out your job process calendar yet, then it can cost you extra money.
+Every job needs to follow some sort of pattern for better performance.
+It takes time to set procedures and processes for outsourcing but once you’ve established them, your outsourcing will flow more smoothly.
+If you haven’t worked out your job process calendar yet, it could end up costing you extra money in the long run.

-To avoid any mishap, establish a clear review process so that you can review their work before going to live.
-You can review in many ways like a review after every task, quarterly, monthly, and even after the complete project.
-You can also review the job performance, work quality, and time management.
-Choose according to the requirement of your project because the review process also impacts the budget indirectly.
+To minimize potential problems, set up a straightforward review process so that you can check their work before going live.
+You can review in many ways like after each task, quarterly, monthly, and even after the project is completed.
+You can also review job performance, work quality, and time management.
+Choose according to the need of your project because the review process can also impact the budget secondhand.